Administration/Office of the Agency Director (7010P)

 Percent of IT Application Support Incidents Resolved in Less Than Two Hours

-The Agency did not meet the target of 70%, as 35% of the incidents failed to meet the 2-hour resolution measure.
-In the last six months, many of the incidents were related to downtimes from CalWIN “Notification of Action” subsystem (State-managed); as well as downtimes during optimization and upgrades to the Compass task management system and Qmatic lobby management system.
+The Agency did not meet the target of 70%, as 58% of the incidents were resolved in less than 2-hours.
+In the last six months, many of the incidents were related to downtimes from CalWIN “Notification of Action” subsystem (State-managed); as well as downtimes during optimization and upgrades to the Compass task management system.
+However, if we exclude CalWIN State-managed incidents for which we have no control over resolution time, then 64% of incidents meet the 2-hour resolution target.

 Percent of Employees Evaluations Completed Annually